 In New Hampshire, everyone knows that it is very expensive to insure a new driver.
 We were all teenagers once and know that sense of confidence and infallibility can lead to an accident.
 That is why the rates for a teenaged driver in NH are significantly higher than the general population.

 Because of the cost to add a youthful driver onto your NH car insurance policy, perhaps you are tempted to just wait a little while.
 You have heard that the premium can decline with each year of driving experience, so what is the real harm if you wait a couple of years?
 The chances of your son or daughter getting into an accident are slim... right?

-This is NOT a question we hear frequently at HPM Insurance in Milford, because people don't typically ask questions they already know the answer to, but just don't like the answer.
+This is NOT a question we hear frequently at HPM Insurance, because people don't typically ask questions they already know the answer to, but just don't like the answer.
 What we do hear occasionally is from the client who is upset that an insurance company pro-actively added a young driver on his or her car insurance policy without their permission, or an insurance company went back to the date the young driver got licensed and sent them a bill for the premium difference.

 How can my auto insurance company find out about my teen driver without me telling them?

 Insurance companies rely on C.L.U.E reports (Comprehensive Loss Underwriting Exchange).
 This is a claims history database generated by LexisNexis that enables insurance companies to access consumer claims information when rating a car insurance policy.
 If a report is run and someone is flagged as living in your household (whether a young driver or not), the insurance company may add them to your auto insurance policy.

 Why should a company charge for a young driver?

 The probability of an accident is significantly increased with young and inexperienced drivers.
 The National Safety Council statistics reveal that drivers in the 16-24 age group account for nearly 1/3 of all auto accidents and fatalities.